thewooniverse/password_protekt/README.md

 # Key Chain

-Simple python implementation of encrypting your a txt file containing your password;
+A python program for encrypting, accessing and editing a text file containing any secretive info.
+- In my case, it is used to hide vague hints for different password combinations I use for different websites.

- with python and a implementation of Vigenere + Permutation box cipher.
+In the current version encryption is done using a combination of Vigenere + Permutation box cipher.

-- The program is Case sensitive, and retains cases in encrypted password.
+The program is case sensitive, and retains cases in the encrypted text;
-- The vigenere will encrypt numbers as well as letters.

-Password_protektor.py will allow you to either...
-- Add a new password
-- Remove a password
+The program encrypts alphanumeric characters and the permutation box is applied to all characters giving some security to symbols and spaces.

+It can be executed through the terminal, and prompts the user for a key word and key number to encrypt a filename.txt file using the encryption algorithms;
+The output of the software is a cipher_filename.txt file which contains the encrypted version of the text from filename.txt.
+This is your encrypted file, which you can unlock into the correct plaintext with the correct key word and key number.

+Arguments;
-- Unlock keychain / view password
+-U : Unlock keychain
-- Create a new keychain

-Similar to the Apple Keychain but my own implementation
+-L : Lock a new txt file with cipher and new password.

 ### Future developments

 - QT / GUI implementation
+- New data structure instead of txt

+    Future development
+    -E : edit function
+    -C : Copy, unencrypts a given password and copies it to clipboard.

 #### TO DO LIST